Skip to main content

 How Do Colleges Evaluate GPAs?

-Although the method colleges use to evaluate GPA can vary from institution to institution, there are some common practices.
+The method colleges use to evaluate GPA can vary from institution to institution, but there are some common practices.
 For example, highly selective schools that receive an abundance of applications often use a tool known as Academic Index to screen out applicants they deem unqualified.

 Academic Index is the summation of a student’s total academic performance into a single numerical score.
 Academic Index is calculated primarily using two components: a student’s transcript (GPA and/or class rank) and their standardized test scores.
 Because Academic Index is used to filter out applicants, if you fail to meet an institution’s threshold score, there’s a strong chance that your application will not receive serious consideration.

-Many colleges will also weigh GPAs to reflect not only an applicant’s academic performance but also the rigor of the coursework.
+Many colleges also weigh GPAs to reflect both applicants’ academic performance and the rigor of their coursework.
 For example, a student earning an A in a challenging course (like AP, IB, or honors) is awarded a 5.0, while a student earning an A in a traditional class is awarded a 4.0.
-Colleges typically place more value on weighted GPAs than they do on unweighted GPAs since they better reflect an applicant’s preparedness for college-level coursework.
+Colleges typically place a higher value on weighted GPAs than on unweighted GPAs since they better reflect an applicant’s preparedness for college-level coursework.

 Which Colleges Accept a 3.5 GPA?

 Below is a list of the top colleges with freshman classes that have an average high school GPA of 3.5.
 The schools listed below are just some of the schools that students should consider.
-A number of colleges and universities don’t publish their average GPA due to variations in how high schools calculate GPA, making it essential to thoroughly research schools when building your college list.
+Many colleges and universities don’t publish their average GPA due to variations in how high schools calculate GPA, making it essential to research schools when building your college list thoroughly.

 School